plon/illinispots/README.md

 All data used for calculating room availability is sourced from the University of Illinois at Urbana-Champaign's official resources:

 - **Class Data**: Sourced from the [Course Explorer](https://courses.illinois.edu/).
 This includes  information about when classes meet, which is used to determine room occupancy.
-For more details on the data collection process, please refer to the [data collection README](datacollection/README.MD).
+For more details on the data collection process, please refer to the [data-pipeline README](data-pipeline/README.MD).
 - **Building Hours**: Sourced from the [Facility Scheduling and Resources](https://operations.illinois.edu/facility-scheduling-and-resources/daily-event-summaries/).
-- **Library Data**: Sourced from UIUC Library's [Room Reservation System](https://uiuc.libcal.com/).
+- **Library Data**: Sourced from UIUC Library's [Room Reservation System](https://uiuc.libcal.com/allspaces).
+- **Daily Events**: Sourced from the [Tableau Daily Event Summary](https://tableau.admin.uillinois.edu/views/DailyEventSummary/DailyEvents).

 ## Core Algorithm
 ### [get_current_building_status.sql](database/functions/get_current_building_status.sql)